What-If? Understanding Uncertainty with Power BI

 Since it’s a measure, it can be easily added into any existing DAX calculation in whatever way makes the most sense for that parameter.
 For example, if the parameter represents a percent change then it might multiply an existing calculation.
 If it represents a nominal change, it might just be added to an existing measure.

 Have you been asking more of your data?
 Do you ever look at reports or dashboards and wonder, “What if….?”
 If so, Kenway can help.
-For all things data, check out Kenway’s Information Insight capability on our website to learn more, or email email@example.com.
+If you want to know how it would work in your organization, read more here or reach out to us today.